This post may contain affiliate links. Please see my disclosure policy for details.

 Remember to purchase from their cute little tearoom shop

-As well as gorging on my massive afternoon tea, I loved their little farm shop that they have in the corner of the tearoom.
+As well as gorging on my massive afternoon tea, I loved the little farm shop that they have in the corner of the tearoom.

-Here, they sell a great selection of potted preserves, locally sourced honey, freshly baked breads and even little pouches of their own loose leaf tea!
+Here, they sell a great selection of potted preserves, locally sourced honey, freshly baked bread, and even little pouches of their own loose leaf tea!